-In any case, the liberal state must avoid transforming "the requisite institutional separation of religion and politics into an undue mental and psychological burden for those of its citizens who follow a faith."
-And with this in mind, Habermas also suggests that the nonreligious bear a symmetrical burden to participate in the translation of religious contributions to the political public sphere into "properly political" secular terms; that is, they must seek to understand what is being said on religious terms and determine to what extent they can understand it (and potentially agree with it) on their own nonreligious terms.
-In this way, they will help to make ideas, norms, and insights deriving from religious sources accessible to all and to the more rigorously secular internal discursive processes of the state itself.
+In any case, the liberal state must avoid transforming "the requisite institutional separation of religion and politics into an undue mental and psychological burden for those of its citizens who follow a faith".
+14 And with this in mind, Habermas also suggests that the non-religious bear a symmetrical burden to participate in the translation of religious contributions to the political public sphere into "properly political" secular terms - that is, they must seek to understand what is being said on in religious terms and determine to what extent they can understand it (and potentially agree with it) on their own non-religious terms.
+In this way, they will help to make ideas, norms, and insights deriving from religious sources accessible to all, and to the more rigorously secular internal discursive processes of the state itself.

-This line of argument pushes against a distinction that Habermas has long wanted to maintain between morality and ethics, between procedural commitments to justice and engagements with more particular conceptions of the good life.
+This line of argument pushes against a distinction Habermas has long wanted to maintain between morality and ethics, between procedural commitments to justice and engagements with more particular conceptions of the good life.

 We make a moral use of practical reason when we ask what is equally good for everyone; we make an ethical use when we ask what is respectively good for me or for us.
 Questions of justice permit under the moral viewpoint what all could will: answers that in principle are universally valid.
-Ethical questions, on the other hand, can be rationally clarified only in the context of a specific life history or a particular form of life.
-For these questions depend on the perspective of an individual or a specific collectivity with a desire to know who they are and, at the same time, who they want to be.15
+Ethical questions, on the other pains in a hedonistic calculus - in fact their reason typically does involve more or less unarticulated appeals to hypergoods - like, in this case, the primacy and autonomy of the experiencing individual.
+See also Gadamer, Truth and Method (New York: Continuum, 1974; orig.
+1960) and Taylor's dialog with Habermas in Mendieta and VanAntwerpen, eds., Power of Religion, 60-67.